 - How to quickly grow your traffic, without taking any risks

-The guide is written by our Digital Marketing Manager that has more than 15 years of experience with WordPress SEO.
+The guide is written by our Digital Marketing Manager that has more than 18 years of experience with SEO.

-Packed with checklists, screenshots and actionable tips, this is the only SEO book you’ll ever need to read!
+Packed with checklists, screenshots, and actionable tips, this is the only SEO Course you’ll ever need to read!

 Why Choose WordPress as your blogging platform?

 If you’re still confused as to which platform to choose for your blog, let me explain briefly why you should choose WordPress as your blogging platform and not go with other platforms like Wix, medium, blogger, square (to name a few), that are free and maybe a bit easier to use for beginners.